liberland/Regulations/Ministry of Interior/2023-01 edict-on-visa-and-entry.md

 1. Non-Citizens shall be required to apply for a Temporary Visa before entering the territory, in accordance with Article 37 of the Border Law.
 2. Applications must be submitted and processed electronically through the [Border Registration Website](border.liberland.org).
 3. Non-Citizens are obliged to fill out the provided form and pay the mandatory fee of 5 LLM (Liberland Merits) or an equivalent amount in other accepted currencies per day of stay before being granted entry into Liberland.
-4. Visas may be extended either electronically or in person on-site by making a request at the nearest Border Crossing Post.
+4. Visas may be extended either electronically or in person on-site by making a request at the nearest Border Crossing Point.

 ##### Section 2: Sanctions
 IBIS shall record the sanction of 5 LLM in the account of a non-Citizen who